Thursday, 24 April 2025

 By extending forgiveness and kindness, we reflect God’s heart and reveal his character.
 It is a mark of Christian love.
 It is not optional in the Christian walk.
 It is commanded.
 It’s not just a suggestion.

 There are so many examples in Scripture of forgiveness being played out.
-Here is just a few.
+Here are just a few.

 Joseph – Genesis 50 – Joseph forgave his brothers